FreddyAssaf/SpendWise/README.md

-# SpendWise: Your Ultimate Financial Empowerment Tool
+# SpendWise: Financial Empowerment Tool

 Welcome to SpendWise, the avant-garde JavaFX-based wallet and finance tracker that redefines the landscape of financial management.
 Dive into a world of unparalleled empowerment as SpendWise combines a sleek interface with robust functionalities to bring you an unparalleled financial experience.